Emil-Dobrev/ECommerceStoreApplication/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'EmilDobrev.E-commerce Store' is invalid and this project uses 'EmilDobrev.Ecommerce.Store' instead.
+* The original package name 'emildobrev.E-commerce Store' is invalid and this project uses 'emildobrev.Ecommerce.Store' instead.

 # Getting Started